Seagoats/twitch.tv-MiniSeagoat/musings/gratitude.md

 ### [4/13]

 #### I am grateful for...
+ - Today I was grateful for a tasty dinner we ordered out
+ - Also that we moved some things and my GF was able to enjoy some videogames
+ - Also that I had a fun night playing Payday with friends

+##### Reflections
+Tonight was tough - I had to broach a hard subject.
+Being this early on you experiment with a lot of things.
+Some of them are great, others aren't.
+Some start out great but lose steam over time.
+It's hard to look at these things critically and ask yourself why they aren't working the way you expect them to.
+Ultimately, we have to make hard decisions to maintain focus and push forward.
+I am grateful for the people who've made the effort to include me.
+In the same vein I think my path is different, and it took experimenting to learn that.

+### [4/13]

+#### I am grateful for...
  - Today I was grateful for my GF helping me get work done
  - For her helping me figure out stream ideas
  - For her baking AMAZING BROWNIES